VMI-ETH/newsletter/contents/Nov-2023/body.md

 The only prerequisite is that you speak German, as the ETH meetings that the politics team joins are held in German.

 Interested?
 Reach out to [vmi-contact@lists.inf.ethz.ch](mailto:vmi-contact@lists.inf.ethz.ch)!

-### AVETH Diversity Award

-AVETH & ETH Diversity are taking individual and organisation nominations for the ETH Diversity Award until October 31st 2023.
-We highly encourage you to consider nominating colleagues who have made an impact at ETH.
-Self-nominations are possible.
-More information on the award and the nomination form can be found [here](https://ethz.ch/staffnet/en/employment-and-work/working-environment/diversity/auszeichnungen/diversity-award.html).